rehierl/node-tree-outliner/2-0-core-design/4-0-last-nodes.md

 Closing a type-2 section when its parent container is exited is a necessity, if the type-2 definition is strict (see: "Why no loose type-2 definition?").

-That is, because if a type-2 sectioning node had no next sibling, the first node associated would then be the next sibling of the sectioning node's next relevant ancestor (i.e. the next upper ancestor that has a next sibling).
+That is because if a type-2 sectioning node had no next sibling, the first node associated would then be the next sibling of the sectioning node's next relevant ancestor (i.e. the next upper ancestor that has a next sibling).
 Because of that, the type-2 section would be in conflict with a strict type-2